prangunj23/prangunj23.github.io/README.md

 ---
 frequently format code to look tidy
 # asap
-- check for any html tag bugs
+- check for any html tag bugs on ALL pages
 - announcement bar all pages
 - finish about us
 - finish press page